 Bluetooth technology has eased device-to-device connection.
-If you use wireless headphones for your music hits, play your game console across other rooms or print your files on wireless printers, then that’s Bluetooth behind the on-going.
+If you use wireless headphones for your music hits, play your game console across other rooms, or print your files on wireless printers, then that’s Bluetooth behind the on-going.
 Bluetooth is a wireless system used to enable two or more devices to communicate and exchange data.

 How comfortable it is to stream your music wirelessly such as Spotify music.
 Well, it is easy to do so.
 However, you can only play Spotify on Bluetooth-supported devices and you’ll need an audio device that supports Bluetooth as well.
-These could be in devices such as your car, speakers and headphones.
+These could be in devices such as your car, speakers, and headphones.
 Take an in-depth look at how to make Spotify Bluetooth available on various devices.

 Part 1.
 How to Make Spotify Bluetooth Available

 It is not only stylish but also relieving to connect Spotify to Bluetooth.
-Here are the vivid steps on how to play Spotify on multiple Bluetooth speakers and other devices.
+Here are the vivid steps on how to play Spotify on Bluetooth speakers and other devices.

-1. How to Play Spotify through Bluetooth
+2. How to Play Spotify through Bluetooth from Computer

 Note you need to close your Spotify app when establishing a Bluetooth connection on your two devices, then follow these steps: